A recent study on mercury in fish throughout many national parks shows that some fish in Lake Clark contain unusually high concentrations of mercury.

 Natural sources such as wildfires, volcanoes, and local bedrock weathering add small amounts of mercury into the environment.
 Human-caused sources such as global air pollution from burning fuels, and mining runoff contribute about two-thirds of mercury into the global atmosphere.
 Mercury in wetlands is transformed by bacteria into methylmercury, which accumulates in fish and animals and can be highly toxic.
 This is the form of mercury that scientists and health specialists are concerned about.

 Deciding what to eat

 Subsistence or wild foods, including almost all fish, are better for you than store-bought foods.
 Fish are nutritious, with vitamins A, E, and C, iron, zinc, protein, and very important omega-3 fatty acids.
 These nutrients help keep your nervous system, your immune system, and your heart healthy, and are important for a healthy pregnancy.

-For more information on fish consumption guidelines, or the benefits of eating subsistence foods, contact:
+For more information on the State of Alaksa's fish consumption guidelines, or the benefits of eating subsistence foods, contact: